ruplet/oracles/thesis-tex/chapters/icc-recursion-theory.md

 We write a function as $f(\vec{x}; \vec{a})$, where $\vec{x}$ are normal inputs and $\vec{a}$ are safe inputs.

 Intuitively:

 - Normal inputs control recursion depth.
 - Safe inputs can be passed around but recursion depth cannot depend on them.
 - This should guarantee that recursion does not produce more than polynomial growth.

 For an integer $x$, $|x|$ denotes the binary length $\lceil \log_2(x+1) \rceil$.
 For a vector $\vec{x}=(x_1,\dots,x_n)$, we write $|\vec{x}| = (|x_1|,\dots,|x_n|)$ and we write  $\vec{f(\vec{x})} = (f_1(\vec{x}),\dots,f_m(\vec{x}))$.

-The computation considered here is on non-negative integers, but proof of equivalence to PTIME carries to binary strings.
+The computation considered here is on non-negative integers, but proof of equivalence to PTIME carries to binary strings [@10.1007/BF01201998].

----

 ### Definition of $\mathcal B$